 Get discounts, destination updates and inspiration straight to your inbox!*

-The origins of the city can be traced right back to the Roman Empire; Palma is believed to have been founded along with Puerto Pollensa in 123 AD.
-Nowadays, it offers visitors to the island both a lively evening scene and cultural haven.
-Whatever you experience here, you’re sure to see a different side of Majorca, ensuring that you’ll never be bored when roaming the city’s many boulevards and narrow streets.
+The origins of the city can be traced right back to the Roman Empire.
+Palma’s said to have been founded along with Puerto Pollensa in 123 AD!
+Nowadays, it offers you both a lively evening scene and cultural haven during the day.
+Whatever you experience here, you’re sure to see a different side to Majorca.

 Lively squares both day and night, Palma’s got it all.
 You’ll see street performers and classic cafés underneath arches, so stopping for a latte’s basically essential.
 For the brightest nights out over the summer, it has to be Pacha.
 The global clubbing brand has a stylish venue right by the marina.

 For a relaxed afternoon, why not head to the beach?
 You’ll find stretches of sand with the heralded Blue Flag status, plus shallow waters for a quick paddle.
 Rent parasols and sun beds, and pull up a chair in one of the numerous bars to enjoy a cold one.